DEEPESH-845/Periodic-Table/README.md

 ## Key Innovative Features

-• Interactive Hover Information: Users can hover over elements to access detailed information, enhancing engagement and understanding.
+-  **Interactive Hover Information:** Users can hover over elements to access detailed information, enhancing engagement and understanding.
-• Filtering Options: The ability to filter elements by properties (e.g., metals, non-metals) allows for targeted learning and exploration.
+-  **Filtering Options:** The ability to filter elements by properties (e.g., metals, non-metals) allows for targeted learning and exploration.
-• 3D Visualization: The use of Three.js provides a dynamic 3D representation of the periodic table, making learning more visually appealing.
+- **3D Visualization:** The use of Three.js provides a dynamic 3D representation of the periodic table, making learning more visually appealing.
-• Responsive Design: The project is designed to be accessible on various devices, ensuring that students and teachers can use it anywhere.
+- **Responsive Design:** The project is designed to be accessible on various devices, ensuring that students and teachers can use it anywhere.